Modelling Sovereign Credit Ratings: Evaluating the Accuracy and Driving Factors using Machine Learning Techniques: Methodology

 This section gives an overview of the different models.
 These models are used to predict the sovereign credit rating denoted by $y_i$ for observation $i$, which represents a rating class, with $m$ being the total number of classes.
 In this research we use Moody's credit ratings, Moody's gives categorical credit ratings ranging from Aaa (highest) to C (lowest), with 19 categories in between.
 As algorithms in general cannot handle categorical ratings, they are transformed to numeric ratings from 17 (Aaa) to 1 (Caa1 and lower), where all the ratings of Caa1 and lower have been grouped in $C_{combined}$ because of their infrequent occurrence.
 The structure of $y_i$ therefore is as follows:

 with the numerical value corresponding to a rating given in brackets.
 Thus, a high numerical value corresponds to a high credit rating.
 The explanatory variables are contained in $X_i$, and $n$ is the total number of observations.
 Consistent with the main modelling approaches in the literature that we follow (see, e.g, \cite{Dimitrakopoulos_2016,Ozturk_2015,Ozturk_2016}), the panel structure of the credit rating data is not taken into account.
-The main reason for this is that the ML models used in this study do not support panel data, although there are developments in this area.
+The main reason for not using a panel structure is that the ML models used in this study do not support panel data, although there are developments in this area.

 \paragraph{Multilayer Perceptron} \mbox{} \\ The Multilayer Perceptron (MLP) is a form of an Artificial Neural Network (ANN) which mimics the way that the human brain processes information.
-MLPs, or similar Neural Network type of algorithms, are often found to perform very well in classification problems involving corporate and sovereign credit rating, see, for example, \cite{Baessens_2003,Lessman_2015} and \cite{Ozturk_2015,Ozturk_2016}.
+MLPs, or similar Neural Network type of algorithms, are often found to perform very well in classification problems involving corporate and sovereign credit rating, see, for example, \cite{Baessens_2003,Lessman_2015,Ozturk_2015,Ozturk_2016}.
 A MLP is able to model non-linearities in the data, and can therefore handle very complex classification problems with heterogeneous groups.
 However, interpretation of the MLP is extremely difficult and, up to a certain degree, it will always remain a ``black box''. \\ The MLP consists of an input layer, an output layer and a certain number of hidden layers in between.
 The input layer contains a number of neurons equal to the number of explanatory variables, here the set of explanatory variables ($X_i$) are fed into the model.
 This layer is followed by a certain number of hidden layers, which contain neurons that get an input signal from all the neurons in the previous layer and process that information in order to generate an output that is passed on to every neuron in the next layer.
 The output layer is the final layer in the MLP structure and has a number of neurons equal to the number of desired outputs, in this case the probability of belonging to each of the credit rating categories in $y_i$.\\ The output for each neuron $j$ in hidden layer $i$ is given by

 where $b^{(i)}_{j}$ presents the bias term, $W^{(i-1)}_{jk}$ gives the weight connecting neuron $k$ from layer $i-1$ to neuron $j$ in layer $i$ and $n^{(i-1)}$ is the total number of neurons in layer $i-1$.
 The activation function $\sigma^{(i)}(z)$ enables the algorithm to model non-linearities that might be present in the data, and can be varied for each layer \citep{Baessens_2003}.
 We use a Rectified Linear Unit (ReLU) function for the hidden layers, given by